JetBrains/guide/site/java/tutorials/reading-code/summary/index.md

 thumbnail: ./thumbnail.png
 ---

-In this tutorial we’ve looked at many ways IntelliJ IDEA can help you to read and understand code.
+In this tutorial we’ve looked at the many ways IntelliJ IDEA can help you to read and understand code.

 ### IntelliJ IDEA Shortcuts Used